hathora/builder/docs/hathora-yml.md

 userState: MyUnion
 ```

+## initializeArgs

+The optional `initializeArgs` key sets the `InitializeRequest` type for the `initialize` method.
+By default it is empty.

 ## error

 The `error` key represents the response type the server sends when a method call fails.